 Carotenoids are fantastic antioxidants protecting us from these aging sun-rays.
 But what’s even more exciting is that they also seem to boost our own production of antioxidants so we get an even greater defend capacity.

-In addition to this antioxidant capacity, carotenoids also have the ability to absorb radiation.
+In addition to being antioxidants, carotenoids also have the ability to absorb radiation.
 And therefore protect our skin even more from the damaging sunlight.

 Are some carotenoids better than others when it comes to sun-protection?

-This is the more nerdy part of the post.
+This is the nerdiest part of this post.
 But for you who are interested, I have dug deeper into them all.
-To see if some are more effective than others.
-And again, the outcome seems to be that the combination of them all will give the best result.

-For example, many studies show that beta-carotene and lycopene are highly effective in preventing damage from UVA and UVB.
-And that lycopene might play an even larger role in protecting our skin from UV-rays and sunburn.
+For example, many studies show that Beta-carotene and Lycopene are highly effective in preventing damage from UVA and UVB.
+And that Lycopene might be even more protective against UV-damage.

 One study found that participants who ate five tablespoons of tomato paste every day showed 33 percent more protection against sunburn than a control group.
 Now five tablespoons are not huge amounts of tomato paste, and still, it gave such pronounced protection.

-Other studies are showing that lutein and zeaxanthin seem to be even better at blocking out blue light and other harmful rays such as Infrared radiation.
-These two xanthophylls seem to be especially superior to blocking blue light.
-And this is in addition to their protective role against UV-induced skin damage.
-So again, I would suggest eating them all.
+Other studies are showing that Lutein and Zeaxanthin seem to be even better at blocking out blue light and other harmful rays such as Infrared radiation.

 Tightening and rejuvenating